anumkhanit/active-direct/README.md

 Congratulations!
 You've successfully set up a Domain Controller and Client VM in Azure, configured network settings, and installed Active Directory.
 You also created and managed user accounts and ensured connectivity and remote access.

-By following these steps, you’ve established a fundamental Active Directory environment for managing network resources and users.
-This setup provides a solid foundation for further configurations and integrations as you continue to develop and maintain your IT infrastructure.
+You’ve also gain a fundamental Active Directory environment for managing network resources and users.
+This setup is a solid foundation for further configurations and integrations as you continue to develop and maintain your IT infrastructure.